 Minimum Obstacle clearance altitudes - IFR Flights (NCC.OP.125 according AMC1 NCC.OP.125)

 The PIC may not fly below the published Obstacle clearance altitudes in any route segment except when necessary for take-off or landing.
-The altitudes can be found on any APPR, SID, ENROUTE chart commercially available like Jeppesen.
+The altitudes can be found on any APPR, SID, ENROUTE chart commercially available.

 Aerodromes (NCC.OP.100)